larsenkb/lofi_pwb/README.md

 The polling period is configured in eeprom, to be a multiple of the TPL5111 period.

+The LDO can be installed if you want to power lofi from a voltage > 3.3V.
+Otherwise, just solder a jumper across the Vin to Vout of the LDO.

 A 10-bit incrementing count can also be enabled and will be sent at a frequency determined by eeprom and TPL5111.